Ukraine's creditors agree 2-year freeze on $20 bln overseas debt | Business

 Ukraine's creditors agree 2-year freeze on $20 bln overseas debt

-Ukraine's overseas creditors have backed its request for a two-year freeze on payments on almost $20 billion in international bonds, according to a regulatory filing on Wednesday, a move that will allow the war-torn country to avoid a messy debt default.

-Ukraine's overseas creditors have backed its request for a two-year freeze on payments on almost $20 billion in international bonds, according to a regulatory filing on Wednesday, a move that will allow the war-torn country to avoid a messy debt default.
-With no sign of peace or a ceasefire on the horizon nearly six months after Russia's invasion began on Feb.
-24, bondholders have agreed to postpone sovereign interest and capital payments for 13 Ukrainian sovereign bonds maturing between 2022 and 2033.
+Ukraine's overseas creditors have backed its request for a two-year freeze on payments on almost $20 billion in international bonds, a regulatory filing showed on Wednesday, a move that will allow the war-ravaged country to avoid a messy debt default.
+With no sign of peace or a ceasefire on the horizon nearly six months after Russia's invasion began, holders of around 75% of the outstanding total agreed to Kyiv's proposal, documents showed.

-BlackRock Inc, Fidelity International, Amia Capital and Gemsstock Ltd are among the biggest holders of Ukraine's debt, whose value has slumped by more than 80% since a build-up of Russian troops on its borders began late in 2021.
-"Ukraine has received and accepted consents of around 75% of the aggregate principal amount of the outstanding securities," the filing said.
-It needed approval by the holders of at least two-thirds of all the bonds and more than 50% of each issue outstanding, documents for the consent solicitation showed.
+"Ukraine will save almost $6 billion on payments," said Prime Minister Denys Shmyhal in a statement.
+"These funds will help us maintain macrofinancial stability, strengthen the sustainability of the Ukrainian economy and improve the power of our army."
+The solicitation needed approval by holders of at least two-thirds of the total and more than 50% of each issue.

-A separate consent solicitation approved by creditors includes changes to about $2.6 billion of so-called GDP warrants, a derivative security that triggers payments linked to a country's gross domestic product.
-Creditors of Ukravtodor and Ukrenergo, two state-owned firms that have government guarantees on their debt, have also approved separate solicitations similar to the one proposed by the sovereign.
+A separate but related consent solicitation approved by creditors allows changes to about $2.6 billion of GDP warrants, a derivative security that triggers payments linked to a country's gross domestic product.
+Creditors of Ukravtodor and Ukrenergo, two state-owned firms that have government guarantees on their debt, have approved separate solicitations similar to the one proposed by the sovereign.

 DEBT RELIEF With Ukraine facing an estimated economic contraction of as much as 45% in 2022, bilateral creditors including the United States, Britain and Japan had also backed a debt repayment delay and a group of governments in the Paris Club agreed to suspend payments until the end of 2023.